AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 ### Issue 10

-> Issue only appears in RADV Phoenix
+> Issue appears in RADV Phoenix and RADV NAVI24

 Workgroup size of larger than 128 leads to errors in `group_functions_tests/group_barrier` where the result indexes above thread id 128 is no longer synchronized with